 |Sorry, this deal is no longer available.
 Do you want to be alerted about new deals as they’re published?
 Click here to subscribe to Frequent Miler's Instant Posts by email.|

-The Chase United Business card is out with a new offer this week.
-Last month, we saw an offer for more miles, but the new offer waives the annual fee in the first year and drops the spending requirement in half, which might make this more appealing depending on how you felt about the higher spend offer.
+The Chase United Business card is out with a new, increased offer this week.
+We saw offers for more miles last year, but this new offer waives the annual fee in the first year and has a reasonable $5k minimum spend, which might make it more appealing depending on how you felt about the higher spend offers.

 Click the card name below to go to our dedicated Frequent Miler page for more information about this card and a link to apply.

 50K miles after $5K spend in first 3 months.$0 introductory annual fee for the first year, then $99

 You are not eligible for the bonus if you have received the bonus on this card within the past 24 months.
 Please note that the United EXPLORER Business card (no longer available) is a different product and does not affect your ability to get the bonus on this card.

 Recent better offer: Expired 11/9/22: 150K (75K after $5K spend in 3 months and another 75K after $20K total spend in six months)

 |Card Name w Details No Review (no offer)|